jagenjo/litescene.js/README.md

 Litescene is a scene graph library for WebGL with a component based hierarchical node system.
 It comes with a realistic rendering pipeline and some interesting components to make it easier to build and share scenes.

- * Component based node system.
+ * Component based node system
  * Realistic rendering pipeline, it supports shadows, reflections, textures for all properties, etc
- * Material system that automatically computes the best shader, making it easy to control properties.
+ * Material system that automatically computes the best shader, making it easy to control properties
  * Resources Manager to load and store any kind of resource ( textures, meshes, etc)
  * Serializing methods to convert any Scene to JSON
  * Parser for most common file formats
- * Easy to embed.
+ * Easy to embed

  It uses its own low-level library called [litegl.js](https://github.com/jagenjo/litegl.js)